codesulting/federal-firearms-licensees/README.md

 ### Workflow
-* Create SQLite database and `licensees` table
+* Create a SQLite database and with a `licensees` table
-* Parse txt file and load each row into SQLite database
+* Parse txt file and load each row into the SQLite database
-* Geocode each licensee using the `Premise` address information
+* Geocode each licensee using the `Premise` address attributes

 ### Data
 * Source: [Listing of Federal Firearms Licensees](http://www.atf.gov/content/firearms/firearms-industry/listing-FFLs)